abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([1., 2., 3., 4.])

-!!!
-Info ""
 Of course you can provide a step parameter:

 ```py
 np.arange(1, 5, 0.5)